Leslie (singer)

-Leslie Bourgouin, better known by her mononym Leslie, is a French pop-R&B singer born on 4 February 1985 in Le Mans, France.
+Leslie Bourgouin, better known by her mononym Leslie, is a French pop-R&B singer.
 Her father is Vietnamese and Polynesian while her mother is French.
-She is married to French music producer Djamel Ferazi known as Kore, with whom she has a son.
+She is married to French music producer Djamel Ferazi, known as Kore, with whom she has a son.

 In 2007, she recorded a duet single with the R&B singer Bobby Valentino, "Accorde-moi".

 The same year, she covered several 1980s songs on her album Futur 80, including "Boule de flipper" originally sung by Corynne Charby, "Mise au point" by Jakie Quartz and "Les Bêtises" by Sabine Paturel.